United States Bill of Rights: Display and honoring of the Bill of Rights

 George Washington had fourteen handwritten copies of the Bill of Rights made, one for Congress and one for each of the original thirteen states.
-The copies for Georgia, Maryland, New York, and Pennsylvania went missing.
-The New York copy is thought to have been destroyed in a fire.
-Two unidentified copies of the missing four (thought to be the Georgia and Maryland copies) survive; one is in the National Archives, and the other is in the New York Public Library.
+The copies for New York, Maryland, Pennsylvania, and Georgia went missing.
+The New York copy is thought to have been destroyed in a 1911 fire.
+Two unidentified copies of the missing four (thought to be the Maryland and Pennsylvania copies) survive; one is in the National Archives, and the other is in the New York Public Library.
+The NYPL Copy is shared between the NYPL and Pennsylvania.
+Georgia Copy of Bill of Rights: Georgia at some point after 1789 developed a "state of the art" filing system.
+It collected all the differently shaped and sized documents on a particular subject (such as communications with the federal government), transcribed them directly into a blank book, and then destroyed the originals.”
 North Carolina's copy was stolen from the State Capitol by a Union soldier following the Civil War.
 In an FBI sting operation, it was recovered in 2003.
 The copy retained by the First Congress has been on display (along with the Constitution and the Declaration of Independence) in the Rotunda for the Charters of Freedom room at the National Archives Building in Washington, D.C. since December 13, 1952.

 After fifty years on display, signs of deterioration in the casing were noted, while the documents themselves appeared to be well preserved.
 Accordingly, the casing was updated and the Rotunda rededicated on September 17, 2003.
 In his dedicatory remarks, President George W. Bush stated, "The true [American] revolution was not to defy one earthly power, but to declare principles that stand above every earthly power—the equality of each person before God, and the responsibility of government to secure the rights of all."
+Along the Charters of Freedom is a dual display of the "Formation of the Union", including documents related to the evolution of the U.S. government between 1774 and 1791, including the Continental Association (1774), the Articles of Confederation and Perpetual Union (1778), the Treaty of Paris (1783), and Washington's First Inaugural Address (1789).

 In 1941, President Franklin D. Roosevelt declared December 15 to be Bill of Rights Day, commemorating the 150th anniversary of the ratification of the Bill of Rights.
 In 1991, the Virginia copy of the Bill of Rights toured the country in honor of its bicentennial, visiting the capitals of all fifty states.